Pixelshaped/flat-mapper-bundle/README.md

 # Flat Mapper Bundle

-This bundle aims to solve the problem of building DTOs with non-scalar properties from database queries results.
+This bundle aims to solve the problem of building nested DTOs from flat arrays (such as database queries results).

 ## Introduction